godaddy/procfilter/README.md

 ### Use Case #5

 A malware analyst needs to get a memory snapshot of a packed sample but running it in a controlled debug environment fails because the sample detects the environment and crashes out or exists before it is unpacked in memory.
-The malware analyst enables the 'unpack' ProcFilter plugin, which successfully takes a memory snapshot at process termination since ProcFilter does act as a debugger.
+The malware analyst enables the 'unpack' ProcFilter plugin, which successfully takes a memory snapshot at process termination since ProcFilter doesn't act as a debugger.
 Note that this is a cat and mouse game since ProcFilter is detectable from userland and could be detected by an unpacking stub.

 ### Use Case #6